Scottish Challenge Cup: History

-The Covid-19 pandemic in Scotland had a significant impact on the competition.
-The 2019–20 final, between Inverness Caledonian Thistle and Raith Rovers, was originally scheduled for 28 March 2020 but has been indefinitely postponed.
+The COVID-19 pandemic in Scotland had a significant impact on the competition.
+The 2019–20 final, between Inverness Caledonian Thistle and Raith Rovers, was originally scheduled for 28 March 2020 but was postponed and later cancelled, with the teams sharing the title.
 Continuing restrictions on fans entering stadiums meant that the competition was unviable for most SPFL clubs, and the scheduled 2020–21 edition was cancelled in October 2020.
-It was announced in May 2021, that only the Scottish clubs will be participating in 2021–22 due to the coronavirus pandemic.
+It was announced in May 2021, that only Scottish clubs would participate in 2021–22 due to the coronavirus pandemic.

+In 2024, it was announced that the format following the conclusion of the 2024–25 edition of the cup would change, where non-Scottish teams would no longer participate, whilst, controversially, the Premiership B Teams would still take part.

 Venues

 In the rounds before the final, the venue of each match is determined when the fixtures are drawn; the first club drawn in a fixture is named the home team and chooses the venue for the match, usually its own home ground.
 The venue may be switched to that of the away team or changed to a neutral venue for security reasons such as being unable to host a club with a large travelling fan base or the venue being unavailable.